 Prerequisite: Counter Registration Required

 EDST 391

 Directed Study in Education Studies

 Directed study follows a syllabus set primarily by the instructor to meet the needs or interests of an individual student or small group of students.
 The main goal of directed study is knowledge or skill acquisition, not research or creative work.
 Units: Variable.

 Prerequisite: Counter Registration Required.

+EDST 395

+Internship in Education Studies

+Internship in a school or district office, museum or arts organization, other non-profit or community organization, social services agency, governmental body, policy or advocacy group, or other education-related setting with prior approval.
+(Does not count toward teacher certification.)
+The academic component of the internship includes readings related to the substance of the internship, discussions with the faculty supervisor, and a written report appropriate to the discipline.
+Course grades are based on this academic work.
+Units: Variable.

 EDST 399

 Independent Study in Education Studies

 Units: Variable.